The 10 Drunkest States in the United States

 Updated to include information from the NIAA's most recent study.

 NEW YORK (TheStreet) -- Do you enjoy the occasional drink?
 A schooner in the summer?
 A seidel on a Sunday?
 A snifter after supper?
 No judgment here, and if you're in need of a drinking buddy, you won't have to look far.

-A nation as a whole, it's a wonder we get anything done.
-In total, we consume 2.28 gallons of ethanol (pure alcohol) per person a year.
-By poison, that equates to 199 beer 16oz cans, 15.9 25oz bottles of wine and 7.2 1-liter bottles of vodka.
+As a nation, it's a wonder we get anything done.
+On average, we consume 2,340 gallons of ethanol (pure alcohol) per capita a year.
+By poison, that equates to 1,120 gallons of beer, 420 gallons of wine and 800 gallons of spirits.

 10th Drunkest State: Idaho

 Beer consumed per capita: 960 gallons

 Spirits consumed per capita: 770 gallons